 In 1912, she made her camera debut and played under the direction of Emil Albes in short silent films like Der Dritte/The Third (Emil Albes, 1912) with Hans Mierendorf, and Fürstenliebe/Royal Love (Emil Albes, 1912) starring Hugo Flink.

-IMDb only mentions three of her later films: the patriotic drama Schwert und Herd/Sword and Hearth (Georg Victor Mendel, 1916) starring Carl de Vogt, Die lachende Maske/The Laughing Mask (Willy Zeyn, 1918) with Rosa Valetti, and the biblical epic Das Buch Esther/The Book of Esther (Uwe Jens Krafft, Ernst Reicher, 1919).
+Then she appeared in Die lachende Maske/The Laughing Mask (Willy Zeyn, 1918) with Rosa Valetti.
+She also played in the biblical epic Das Buch Esther/The Book of Esther (Uwe Jens Krafft, Ernst Reicher, 1919).
 Co-director Ernst Reicher played Ahasver or the wandering Jew, and Stella Harf played Queen Esther.

-German postcard by Photochemie, Berlin, no. K.2489.
+German postcard by Photochemie, Berlin, no. K. 2489.
 Photo: Jupiter-Film Ges.
-Photo: publicity still for Die Liebe fand den rechten Weg/Love was on the right path (N.N., 1918).
+Photo: publicity still for Die Liebe fand den rechten Weg/Love Was on the Right Path (N.N., 1918).

 Suicide

-At Steffi-Line, Stephanie D’heil mentions also the film Seltsame Seelen/Strange Souls (Emil Albes, Margot Meyer, 1918), and Thomas Staedeli at Cyranos adds Die Tarantella/The Tarantella (N.N., 1912) with Hugo Flink and Ludwig Trautmann, and Frauchen in Nöten/Owner in trouble (William Karfiol, 1918) with Kurt Vespermann.
+Thomas Staedeli at Cyranos adds Die Tarantella/The Tarantella (N.N., 1912) with Hugo Flink and Ludwig Trautmann, and Frauchen in Nöten/Owner in Trouble (William Karfiol, 1918) with Kurt Vespermann.

-In Austria she played for Jupiter Film in Ich habe Dich geliebt bis in den Tod/I have loved you to death (1918), Das Glück im Rinnstein/The happiness in the gutter (1918), and Die Liebe fand den rechten Weg/Love was on the right path (1918), with Erwin Fichtner.
+In Austria, she played for Jupiter Film in Ich habe Dich geliebt bis in den Tod/I have loved you to death (1918), Das Glück im Rinnstein/The happiness in the gutter (1918), and Die Liebe fand den rechten Weg/Love was on the right path (1918), with Erwin Fichtner.

 When her final film, Das Buch Esther/The Book of Esther, was first shown in the cinemas in 1919, the star of the film was no longer alive.

-Elfriede Heisler had died in 1919 in the aftermath of a suicide attempt with Veronal (barbital).
+Elfriede Heisler died in 1919 in the aftermath of a suicide attempt with Veronal (barbital).
 Reportedly, the motive for the suicide attempt was an unhappy love affair.
 She was only 33.

-German postcard by Photochemie, Berlin, no. K.2492.
+German postcard by Photochemie, Berlin, no. K. 2492.
 Photo: Jupiter-Film Ges.
-Photo: publicity still for Ich habe dich geliebt bis in den Tod/I have loved you to death (N.N., 1918).
+Photo: publicity still for Ich habe dich geliebt bis in den Tod/I Have Loved You to Death (N.N., 1918).
 Her co-star in this film was Erwin Fichtner.

-German postcard by Photochemie, Berlin, no. K.2493.
+German postcard by Photochemie, Berlin, no. K. 2493.
 Photo: Jupiter-Film Ges.
-Photo: publicity still for Ich habe dich geliebt bis in den Tod//I have loved you to death (N.N., 1918).
+Photo: publicity still for Ich habe dich geliebt bis in den Tod/I Have Loved You to Death (N.N., 1918).

 Sources: Stephanie D’heil (Steffi-Line - German), Thomas Staedeli (Cyranos), The German Early Cinema Database, Wikipedia (German) and IMDb.